cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

-During installation, PalletWorks offers several optional switches to be enabled dependant upon the manufacturing line's requirements.
+During installation, PalletWorks offers several optional switches to be enabled dependent upon the manufacturing line's requirements.
 You can see which options are enabled in the Portal Settings page.
 Below is a list of optional settings configured upon installation:

 ### PrintProvider